Ephraim McDowell

 Ephraim McDowell (November 11, 1771 – June 25, 1830) was an American physician and pioneer surgeon.
 The first person to successfully remove an ovarian tumor, he has been called "the father of ovariotomy" as well as founding father of abdominal surgery.

 Early life

 McDowell was born in Rockbridge County, Virginia, the ninth child of Samuel and Mary McDowell.
 His father was a veteran of the French and Indian War and a colonel during the American Revolution.
 In 1784 Samuel McDowell was appointed land commissioner and moved his family to Danville, Kentucky.
 There, he presided over ten conventions that resulted in the drafting of the Kentucky Constitution.
+Samuel was the 2nd great-grandfather of First Lady Mary Todd Lincoln, making her Ephraim McDowell's great-grandniece.

 Education

 McDowell received his early education at the classical seminary of Worley and James, then spent three years as a medical student under Dr. Alexander Humphreys in Staunton, Virginia.
 He attended lectures in medicine at the University of Edinburgh, Scotland, from 1793 to 1794 and studied privately with John Bell.
 He never received a diploma, but in 1825, the University of Maryland conferred on him an honorary M.D. degree.